 - Approved – this is what borrowers and loan officers all hope for!
 The loan meets the proper criteria and is considered a healthy risk for the lender

 - Denied – this means the loan is turned down.
 Could be turned down based on credit, income, down payment funds, a problem with the home, or a problem with the home’s title

 - Suspended – this is quite common.
 The underwriter needs more documentation or clarification on a particular subject.

 In the case of a suspend decision, either the processor or loan officer will get in touch with the borrower.
 The borrower may be asked to provide a more recent paystub, explain a large bank deposit, or get a written explanation of their commission structure.
 Regardless of the reason, the borrower will need to be prepared to answer the questions and provide the documents needed by the lender.

 The underwriter also determines if the home is valued correctly.
 The title search is reviewed to make sure that the current owner of the home has nothing preventing them from legally selling the property to you.

 The underwriter will not only check the loan application against the lending criteria for the particular loan, but it will also review the lender overlays.
 Lender overlays are rules put in place by individual lenders.
 These rules determine the level of risk the lender is willing to accept for a loan.

 For example, a certain loan guideline may allow a person to buy a home with only one month of liquid reserves.
-But the lender has learned from past mistakes that it is better to require 3 months of liquid reserves in order to approve that same applicant.
+But the lender has learned from past mistakes that it is better to require 3 months of liquid reserves to approve that same applicant.
 It is merely a way for lenders to lessen risk based on statistical evidence for the borrower’s circumstances.

 After all the information is reviewed, the underwriter will either deny or approve the loan.